 The Paris Peace Agreements had just been signed and foreign journalists were moving into Phnom Penh to cover the aftermath of their years of unrest and turmoil.
 The devastation of the Khmer Rouge had ended but the country had yet to hold any of its leaders accountable for the countless deaths.
 Over the years it became much more than just a bar, it was a cultural and political hub of the city.

 The FCC has expanded since then and is now open to the public.
 Its rich history makes it a popular watering hole for expats and tourists.
 The rooftop terrace is an ideal place to sip cocktails while watching the sunset and imagining what life here was like in those early days.
+It will be one of the highlights of your trip to Phnom Penh!

 #7.
 Visit the National Museum